-Investors increasingly require environmental, social and governance (ESG) factors to be integrated into investment strategies and decision-making.
-The physical and transition risks associated with climate change and the shift to a low carbon economy – such as the transition from fossil fuels to renewable energy – should be understood and carefully considered when making investment decisions.
+At UNSW, we manage our investments prudently to protect capital and earn an acceptable return at an appropriate level of risk however, our investment activities must also reflect the University’s organisational strategy, research objectives, and ethical position.
+The risks and opportunities associated with climate change and the shift to a low carbon economy – such as the transition from fossil fuels to renewable energy – should be factored into investment decisions.

-In 2016, a new Investment Policy committed UNSW to conduct investment activities in a way that reflects the commitments of the Paris Agreement, the University’s endeavors to find solutions to climate change; and a leading position among university peers.
-Implementing a Responsible Investment Framework and transparent reporting will enable the University to manage our investment climate risks and address stakeholder concerns.
+In 2016, a new Investment Policy committed UNSW to conduct investment activities in a way that reflects the University’s endeavours to find solutions to climate change.
+Implementing a Responsible Investment Framework reporting will enable the University to manage and report on our investment climate risks.

 - Align investment portfolio emission intensity with Paris Agreement commitments by 2020.